London Borough of Croydon: Rail

 East Croydon and West Croydon are the main stations in the borough.

-South Croydon railway station is also a railway station in Croydon, but it is lesser known.
+South Croydon railway station is also a railway station in Croydon, but it is less prominent.

-East Croydon is served by Govia Thameslink Railway, operating under the Southern and Thameslink brands.
-Services travel via the Brighton Main Line north to London Victoria, London Bridge, London St Pancras, Luton Airport, Bedford, Cambridge, Peterborough and Milton Keynes Central, and south to Gatwick Airport, Ore, Brighton, Littlehampton, Bognor Regis, Southampton and Portsmouth.
-East Croydon is the largest and busiest station in Croydon and the third busiest in London, excluding Travelcard Zone 1.
+East Croydon is the largest and busiest station in Croydon and the third busiest in London, excluding London fare zone 1.
+It is served by Govia Thameslink Railway, operating under the Southern and Thameslink brands.
+Services travel via the Brighton Main Line north to London Victoria, London Bridge, London St Pancras, Luton Airport, Bedford, Cambridge and Peterborough and south to Gatwick Airport, Ore, Brighton, Littlehampton, Bognor Regis, Southampton and Portsmouth.

-East Croydon was served by long distance Arriva CrossCountry services to Birmingham and the North of England until they were withdrawn in December 2008.
+East Croydon was also served by long-distance Arriva CrossCountry services to Birmingham and the North of England until they were withdrawn in December 2008.

 West Croydon is served by London Overground and Southern services north to Highbury & Islington, London Bridge and London Victoria, and south to Sutton and Epsom Downs.

 South Croydon is mainly served by Network Rail services operated by Southern for suburban lines to and from London Bridge, London Victoria and the eastern part of Surrey.

 Croydon is one of only five London Boroughs not to have at least one London Underground station within its boundaries, with the closest tube station being Morden.

 Bus

 A sizeable bus infrastructure which is part of the London Buses network operates from a hub at West Croydon bus station.
 The original bus station opened in May 1985, closing in October 2014.
 A new bus station opened in October 2016.

 Addington Village Interchange is a regional bus terminal in Addington Village which has an interchange between Tramlink and bus services in the remote area.
-Services are operated under contract by Abellio London, Arriva London, London Central, Metrobus, Quality Line and Selkent.
+Services are operated under contract by Arriva London, London Central, Metrobus, Quality Line, Selkent and Transport UK London Bus.